7 Myths About Vehicle Merchandising Debunked

 The pandemic has rocked the way dealers merchandise, and the intense pressure has caused some traditional methods to collapse.
 Yet, some strategies managed to survive.
 In October 2020, Dealer Specialties conducted a survey with 275 recent car buyers, asking them a series of questions regarding the myths and misconceptions surrounding vehicle photography.
 We found that vehicle photography is the most important asset in the vehicle online shopping experience.
 So in this article, we debunk the 7 common myths about vehicle merchandising.

-Myth 1: The Location of The Vehicle During The Photo Shoot Is Important
+Myth 1: The Location of The Vehicle During The Photo Shoot Isn't Important

 When asked, “which photo would most influence your decision to purchase a vehicle”, survey participants had the strongest reaction to photos of vehicles at the dealership.